The bare minimum is the connector

 If you can wait two days or three I will upload a manual for the different options, with pictures and parts.

-For the ESP32 with I2S Audio you need to flash this commit a634fb8
+For the ESP32 with I2S Audio you need to flash this commit 54fffa1

 in Arduino IDE (please ask here in forum for troubleshooting)

 Take note this is for the green box only.
-You still need the old 2019 version of the BLDC controller (with pin header) and a ST Link v2 clone
+You still need to flash the BLDC controller with a ST Link v2 clone